 Every year at remembrancetide we honour the memories of the men and women who did not return home from the battles; but many did return, having made significant and valuable contributions, and many of these suffered from the mental and physical effects of the war.

-As we approach the 100th anniversary of the end of the Great War, we wanted to mark the contributions of all these men and women.
+In 2018, as we approached the 100th anniversary of the end of the Great War, we wanted to mark the contributions of all these men and women.
 Those who were killed, or died, during the war are named on the village war memorials, but there are no compiled lists of those who returned.
-We have set a goal to try to create a list of men and women from the villages of Collingham and Linton in Yorkshire who served their country during World War One .
+We have set a goal to try to create a list of men and women from the villages of Collingham and Linton in Yorkshire who served their country during World War One.